xgrg/xgrg.github.io/content/2021-05-22-a-night-in-the-van.md

  much that three months later we would buy a small van - a _Renault Kangoo Maxi_ - to convert it into our own camper.
 The construction process was a journey by itself as well.
-In the end it would have little to do with the fancy Volkswagen Westfalia but it would look like us, unpretentious and discrete.
+In the end it would have little to do with the fancy Volkswagen Westfalia but it would look like us, discrete and unpretentious.

-Since the beginning we started a tradition consisting in recording in a notebook every night spent in the van.
+Since the beginning we kept a tradition consisting in recording in a notebook every night spent in the van.
 Just a few words capturing the place and the general atmosphere.
 Seven years later the tradition still goes on and I thought I would pick some random entries and post them here.